LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 ### 6.2 Enforcement

+**Authority:**
-**Authority:** Moderators have the authority to enforce the code of conduct
+- Moderators have the authority to enforce the code of conduct in community spaces (e.g., Discord, forums).
+- Staff members are responsible for enforcing rules related to gameplay and in-game behavior.

 **Actions:**
-- Moderators may issue warnings for minor infractions
+- Moderators may issue warnings for minor infractions in community spaces.
-- Temporary bans may be issued for repeated minor infractions or single serious infractions
+- Temporary bans may be issued for repeated minor infractions or single serious infractions in community spaces.
-- Permanent bans may be issued for severe violations or repeated serious infractions
+- Permanent bans may be issued for severe violations or repeated serious infractions in community spaces.
+- Staff will manage and enforce rules related to in-game exploits and gameplay violations.

+**In-Game Violations:**
+- Staff members will investigate reports of in-game exploits or rule violations.
+- Penalties for in-game violations may include warnings, match forfeits, temporary suspensions, or permanent bans from league play, depending on the severity and frequency of the violation.
+- Any appeals for in-game violation penalties will be reviewed by the Captains' Council.

 ### 6.3 Conflict Resolution